Stellar-like Galactic center excess challenges particle dark matter: Methods

 The \dnds~is modeled in a parametric way covering both the bright and faint source regimes, using a multiple broken power law with a free normalization and two free breaks, leaving also free the indices below and above each break, following the same parameter prior ranges used in~\cite{Calore:2021jvg}.

 The number of counts in each map pixel coming from the diffuse templates $x_\mathrm{diff}^{(p)}$ entering the \onep~fit can be thus written as:

 where $F_\mathrm{iso}$ indicates the integral flux of the isotropic diffuse emission, which is used as a sampling, free parameter in the fit.
 The $A_\mathrm{gal}$ and $A_\mathrm{\rm stellar}$ rescalings are sampled with flat priors in the intervals [0.1,1.2] and [0.01, 5] respectively.
 The prior interval for the $A_\mathrm{\rm DM}$ is instead log-flat and is varied for each DM mass to cover multiple orders of magnitude starting from the \sky~best fit normalization, e.g. from [$10^6$, $10^{14}$] ($m_{\rm DM}=10$~GeV) to [$10^{-2}, 10^5$] ($m_{\rm DM}=1$~TeV) in the benchmark case of NFW126 and $b\bar{b}$ annihilation.
 The novelty here with respect to what developed in \cite{Calore:2021jvg,Manconi:2024tgh} is that we introduce an additional diffuse template to the model components of the \onep~fit (see Eq.~\eqref{eq:xdiff}), to allow for a GCE being a mixture of diffuse emission correlated with a DM signal and a stellar bulge.
 Within our parameter scan, this also allows us for the first time to quantify the degeneracies among these two components and the bright and faint point sources measured by the \onep.
+We recall that the GCE, as well as being due to potentially multiple diffuse emissions, could also receive a contribution from unresolved point sources belonging to the stellar bulge population.

+We correct all components entering the fits for the point spread function (PSF) effect as detailed in~\cite{Zechlin:1}.
+The free parameters ${\bf \Theta}$ are 10 in total, respectively 6 for the $\mathrm{d}N/\mathrm{d}S$ parametrization (normalization, 3 indexes $n_1$, $n_2$, $n_3$, and two free breaks $S_{b1}$ and $S_{b2}$), and 4 for the diffuse templates $F_{\rm iso}$, $A_{\rm gal}$, $A_{\rm stellar}$ and $A_{\rm DM}$.
+The fit to the gamma-ray sky is performed using a pixel-dependent likelihood function $\mathcal{L}({\bf \Theta})$.
+We remind here that the \onep~ likelihood is pixel-dependent, and thus includes morphological information provided by templates, which enter with an overall normalization (in the specific energy bin) to the fit, as done in standard template fitting analysis.